AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46541-admin-user-cannot-create-credit-memo-if-order-item-deleted.md

 ---
 title: "ACSD-46541: An admin user cannot create a credit memo if an order item is deleted"
-description: This article provides a solution for the issue where once a product is deleted you cannot create a credit memo in the Commerce admin.
+description: This article provides a solution for the issue where once a product is deleted you cannot create a credit memo in the Commerce Admin.
 ---

 # ACSD-46541: An admin user cannot create a credit memo if an order item is deleted

 The ACSD-46541 patch fixes the issue where an admin user cannot create a credit memo if an order item is deleted.
-This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.html) 1.1.21 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.html) 1.1.21 is installed.
 The patch ID is ACSD-46541.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions